-As file sizes continue to get bigger, you will quickly run out of space in your preferred storage units and have to look for another solution.
+As file sizes continue to get bigger, you will inevitably run out of space in your preferred data storage and have to look for another solution.
 Aside from investing in more cloud or physical drive space, you have the option to choose between block storage, object storage, or file storage.

 Each have their own pros and cons, which is why we at MASV put together this guide on file storage vs. object storage vs. block storage and their specific use cases.